 When you no longer need administrator permissions you should repeat the steps to disable Run as Administrator.

-The following keys are for Windows 7.
+If you are using Windows 7 (and newer) with Office in the same bitness (both Office and Windows are 32 bit, or both are 64bit), the path is under HKEY_CLASSES_ROOT.
 See Restore (or Hide) the Open Save Dialog if you need instructions for older versions of Windows.

 To always ask before opening, either delete the EditFlags value or change the value to 00 00 00 00

 Identify keys for other file types

 To identify other file types, look at the extension's key in the registry - most (if not all) will include a more descriptive name.
 Locate this name under HKEY_CLASSES_ROOT and change it's EditFlags value.